Cholesterol 101: What you should know about it?

 • Eat a low-fat, low-cholesterol diet with plenty of fresh veggies, whole grains, and fruits

-• Include a good amount of ω-3 and ω-6 fatty acids in the diet as food (flaxseed, walnuts, lettuce, broccoli, spinach, pumpkin seeds, sesame, sunflower) or supplements
+• Include a good amount of ?-3 and ?-6 fatty acids in the diet as food (flaxseed, walnuts, lettuce, broccoli, spinach, pumpkin seeds, sesame, sunflower) or supplements

 Blood pressure as well as blood glucose can affect cholesterol.
 If your blood glucose or blood pressure is high, your cholesterol numbers may be high as well.